coollabsio/safetyper/README.md

 You can report issues, requests features here for SafeTyper.
 Or use any of the following options:

-You can reach us on the following platforms:

 Twitter: [@heyandras](https://twitter.com/heyandras)

 Telegram: [@andrasbacsai](https://t.me/andrasbacsai)